adrian2465/adrianAutoPilot/README.md

 ## Overview

-This is a from-scratch autopilot, based on:
+This is a marine autopilot, with a web interface.

+## Details

+### Software
+Uses python3 for the brain and the web interface.
+Run the web server using the `run_webserver.sh` script -- that starts everything.
+The motor controller

+The autopilot brain is contained entirely within the Python code which runs on the RPi0.
+The Python code writes to and reads from the motor controller using Serial IO and ascii strings.
+It is basically telling the controller:
+* Whether to turn the rudder
+* How fast to turn the rudder
+* How far to turn the rudder

+The motor controller can talk back to the brain with some status, the most important of which is the rudder position.

+Operations on the motor controller are:

+* Set the motor clutch state (enabled or disabled)
+* Set the motor speed
+* Set the motor direction
+* Set rudder limits
+* Get status including rudder position

+### Hardware
+The hardware for this project consists of:

 * 12v power supply
+* "Brain" components
-* Raspberry Pi Zero "brain" (RPi0)
+  * Raspberry Pi Zero W (RPi0W)
   * MPU-9250 position and motion sensor
+* Motor controller components:
   * Arduino Nano (mega328p) motor controller
   * IBT-2 PWM-based 30A reversible motor driver
+* Actuator
+  * Existing autopilot hardware consisting of hydraulic ram and motor.

-The motor is intended to be a reversible hydraulic motor driving a linear ram.
+    The motor is intended to be a variable-speed, reversible hydraulic motor driving a linear ram.
 The motor contains a clutch/solenoid which opens or closes a valve on the hydraulic ram.
 When open, the helmsman can turn the wheel freely, and the autopilot won't steer.
 When closed, the helm is controlled by the hydraulic ram, and the wheel cannot be manually turned.

-The autopilot logic is contained entirely within the Python code which runs on the RPi0.
-The Python code writes to and reads from the motor controller using Serial IO and semi-readable ascii strings.
-The Arduino motor controller is intended to be pretty dumb, for simplicity.
-It is designed as an "object' and as such supports "getter" and "setter" methods on the controller.

-* Set the motor clutch state (enabled or disabled)
-* Set the motor speed
-* Set the motor direction
-* Set rudder limits
-* Get status including rudder position
+Speed is controlled with PWM from the Arduino through the PWM-capable IBT-2.

 ## Connections to the IBT-2 board: